 Risk ID Number - A unique identification number to represent the risk event.

-Risk Type - Choose either adversarial (caused by a threat actor) or non-adversarial (accident, natural disaster, etc).
+Threat Type - Choose either adversarial (caused by a threat actor) or non-adversarial (accident, natural disaster, etc).

 Risk Strategy - The method(s) that will be used to address the risk and a brief description of what that will entail.
 For more information on the risk strategies see the 4 Strategies for Cyber Security Risk Management.